montge/documents/README.md

 within the NIPRed network, as it will have non de-identified patient data.
   5. A VISTA with real but de-identified patient data

-In addition, the Project requested that within 30 days of contract award the Government provide access to:
+In addition, the Project requested that within 30 days of Project start the Government provide access to:

   1. A copy of the latest version of the VPR RPC software and documentation.
   2. The latest copy of the FileMan namespace spreadsheet.